-Condition 1: The contact is closed
+Condition 1: The contact is now closed

-4. Slowly push the switch contact in the direction of flow until the contact opens.
+Slowly push the switch contact in the direction of flow until the contact opens

-Condition 2: The contact is open
+Condition 2: The contact is now open

-5. Slowly push the switch contact in the direction of flow until the contact closes.
-Keep pushing slowly in the direction of flow until the contact opens.

-Re-tighten the switch contact set screw (Fig. 32) using a hex screwdriver.
-When doing so, observe the correct tightening torque of the screw.

-♦ Chapter 11.1 "Tightening torque" on page 72

-⇒ The set switch point corresponds to the switch-off point of the switch contact by decreasing flow.
+- Slowly push the switch contact in the direction of flow until the contact closes, then keep pushing slowly in the direction of flow until the contact opens - G. Tighten the set screws of the switch contact (Fig. 33/1) using a flat-bladed screwdriver.
+When doing so, observe the correct tightening torque of the screws. - ♥ Chapter 11.1 "Tightening torque of screws" on page 80 - The set switch point corresponds to the switch-off point of the switch contact by decreasing flow.